leanix-public/leanix-report-tutorial-table/TUTORIAL.md

 ## Implementing the "*Export to Excel*" feature
 #### Our report is not yet complete, as it still misses the *"export to excel feature"*.
-It is worth of noticing that altough the *leanix-reporting* framework provides an *out-of-the-box export to excel feature*, we will be using a custom solution for it since our table displays a couple of locally computed columns - *tag count* and *tags*.
+It is worth noticing that altough the *leanix-reporting* framework provides an *out-of-the-box export to excel feature*, we will be using a custom solution for it since our table displays a couple of locally computed columns - *tag count* and *tags*.

 #### For that, we will use [ExcelJS](https://github.com/exceljs/exceljs) by adding the following additional dependencies to our project: